robertdigital/PaperShelf/preferences.md

-# Preferences
+## Preferences

-Preferences for PaperShelf can be modified by editing `config.yaml`.
+Preferences for the app can be modified by editing `config.yaml`.
 This file can be quickly accessed by choosing PaperShlef > Preferences > General (Mac OS) or Files > Preferences > General (other platforms).
+Available fields are listed below.

 - `paperLocation`: Local path to save downloaded papers
 - `autoDownload` (not supported): Automatically download paper when added to Library
 - `paperList`:
   - `headerFormat`: Text to show for the header in the paper list.
 Default: `{title}`
   - `contentFormat`: Text to show for the content in the paper list.
 Default: `{authorShort} ({venueAndYear})`
   - `expandedHeaderFormat`: Text to show for the header in the paper list when expanded.
 Default: `{title} ({authorShort}, {venueAndYear)`
   - `expandedContentFormat`: Text to show for the content in the paper list when expanded.
 Default: `{abstract}`
 - `paperSources`: Api key and access info for services.
 - `searchPaperSources`: Sources used to search for papers.
 Currently supported: `arXiv`, `Google Scholar`
 - `fetchPaperSources`: Sources used to fetch paper info.
 Currently supported: `arXiv`, `Semantic Scholar`
 - `searchFields`: Fields to look at when searching papers in Library